 December 10, 2009

-I landed at Kastrup airport of Copenhagen and checked Greenpeace website to discover that the Countdown to Copenhagen clock for the UN climate summit showed exactly 24 hours were left before the most important meeting in the history of mankind was to begin to find a way forward to deal with catastrophic climate change.
+I landed at Kastrup airport of Copenhagen and has a chance to log on official website then realize that the Countdown to Copenhagen clock for the UN climate summit showed exactly 24 hours left before the most important meeting in the history of mankind was to begin to find a way forward to deal with catastrophic climate change.

-But I despaired when the first thing I noticed as I was leaving the airport were eye-catching billboards featuring ageing world leaders saying “I’m sorry, we could have prevented catastrophic climate change … we didn’t”.
+As I was leaving the airport I glance on eye-catching billboards featuring ageing world leaders saying “I’m sorry, we could have prevented catastrophic climate change … we didn’t”.

-I hoped that the leaders featured in the adverts, Lula of Brazil, Tusk of Poland , Brownof UK, Merkel of Germany, Sarkozy of France , Zapatero of Spain, Medvedev of Russia, Harper of Canada and Rudd of Australia will disprove these adverts produced by Greenpeace to remind them of their responsibility to the future generations and take the right decision to ensure a FAB (fair, ambitious and binding) deal for the climate and for all life on the planet.
+The leaders featured in the adverts, Lula of Brazil, Tusk of Poland , Brownof UK, Merkel of Germany, Sarkozy of France , Zapatero of Spain, Medvedev of Russia, Harper of Canada and Rudd of Australia were part of Greenpeace campaign to remind them of their responsibility to the future generations and take the right decision to ensure a FAB (fair, ambitious and binding) deal for the climate and for all life on the planet.

 At the entrance, several groups are making their own voices heard; men and women in red – climate debt agent – holding banner reads “rich countries –pay your climate debt!” ; a usual show-up of supreme Master Ching Hai distributing “Be Veg, Go Green, Save the Planet” leaflets ; men and women with kangaroo puppet with the message blaming “Australian Coal” as the killer of the planet ; a COP of coffee – a free cup of coffee courtesy of the wind energy industry – have coffee bike that serve fresh coffee, cappuccino and chai tea to those who are on way to the entrance.